 - Multiple documents retrieved by a single citation (such as table cases) appear as a list of documents.

 - If you enter multiple citations in the search box, your results are displayed as a list of documents.

 - If you used the Search for (citation) option in About This Document to retrieve all documents referencing a specific citation, the documents will be displayed as a list of results, regardless of any specific content type, jurisdiction, practice area, or "Start in" selections you made before your search.

-Use the Narrow By pane on the left to narrow your results by entering search terms in the Search Within Results filter, or by several specific criteria, such as jurisdiction, court, timeline, and so on, depending on what kind of search you ran and what types of content your results contain.
-By default, the jurisdiction, location, and court filters are displayed by number of results (highest-lowest).
-You can change this to display them in alphabetical order instead, in Settings.
+Use the Narrow By pane on the left to narrow your results by entering search terms in the Search Within Results filter, or by several specific criteria, such as publication, language, timeline, and so on

-You can also use the search form at the top of the page to change your search terms, or change the content type, jurisdiction, practice area, etc. you want to search and run the search again.
+You can also use the search form at the top of the page to change your search terms